DataBrewery/cubes/doc/api/browser.rst

 In applications where slicing and dicing can be specified in form of a string, such as arguments of HTTP requests of an web application, there are couple helper methods that do the string-to-object conversion:

-.. autofunction:: cubes.browser.cuts_from_string
+.. autofunction:: cubes.cuts_from_string

-.. autofunction:: cubes.browser.string_from_cuts
+.. autofunction:: cubes.string_from_cuts

-.. autofunction:: cubes.browser.string_from_path
+.. autofunction:: cubes.string_from_path

-.. autofunction:: cubes.browser.path_from_string
+.. autofunction:: cubes.path_from_string